andreeas26/duallog_v2/README.md

 import logging

 # Set up dual logging and tell duallog where to store the logfiles.
-duallog.setup('logtest')
+duallog.setup("logtest")

 # Generate some log messages.
-logging.debug('Debug messages are only sent to the logfile.') logging.info('Info messages are not shown on the console, too.') logging.warning('Warnings appear both on the console and in the logfile.') logging.error('Errors get the same treatment.') logging.critical('And critical messages, of course.')
+logging.debug("Debug messages are only sent to the logfile.") logging.info("Info messages are not shown on the console, too.") logging.warning("Warnings appear both on the console and in the logfile.") logging.error("Errors get the same treatment.") logging.critical("And critical messages, of course.")
 ```

-The output of this program is shown in the screenshot at the top of this page.
+## TODO

+- Add tests with `pytest`